Record-setting Kiwi Cameron Brown continues to scintillate even past his 40s

 Yes, I will definitely be involved with coaching and training athletes.

 Just look after yourself throughout the day and don’t get caught up with someone else’s race.
 Save yourself for the run off the bike.
 If that sun comes out, then it gets extremely hot and you can lose a lot of time on the run leg if you push too hard in the swim and bike.
-Drink plenty of fluids pre-race and as soon as you get onto the bike, keep sipping away the entire 90km, and also pour water over your head and body so you cool down your core body temperature.
+Drink plenty of fluids pre-race and as soon as you get onto the bike, keep sipping away the entire 90 kilometers and also pour water over your head and body so you cool down your core body temperature.